Mojave-OS/Kernel-01A/README.md

 #

-# The Mojave OS Kernel
+# The Mojave Bike OS Kernel

 Developed by a team of students across multiple universities in the state of Georgia, the Mojave OS abuses the compute from the Quad-Core Cortex-A72 Processor and was designed for data acquisition and control.